1. Home

 What does OFC mean?

 Long story short, OFC is an abbreviation for of course.
-It is used to show your approval towards a certain idea or question.
+It is used to show your approval toward a certain idea or question.

-As with the long version, OFC can also be used as a substitute for yes, although it only works with texts, and not as much when dealing with verbal communication.
+As with the long version, OFC can also be used as a substitute for yes—although it mostly works in text or chat, and not as much in formal, verbal communication.

 OFC meaning